SharpyVulc/Automaton/Python_Instruction.md

 print(f"\n📄 Validation report saved to: {report_file}")
 Step 5: Run the Test in Command Prompt
 Open Command Prompt

-Navigate to the folder containing your Python script Run the script:  python your_script_name.py
+Navigate to the folder containing your Python script

+Run the script:

+bash
+Copy
+Edit
+python your_script_name.py
 A validation report (.html format) will be saved in the same folder as your script.